skyshore2001/symfind/__README__.txt

 	$ symscan.pl tags.repo.gz /home/data/dir3

 Pattern for scanning file~

-2 variables are available for you to customize the scanning.
+2 environment variables are available for you to customize the scanning.
 IGNORE_PAT
 	(default value = '*.o;*.obj;*.d;.*')
 	Don't record such files into repo.
 TAGSCAN_PAT
 	(default value = '*.c;*.cpp;*.h;*.hpp;*.cc;*.mak;*.cs;*.java;*.s')
 	Scan such files for symbols.

-(TODO: set envvar to customize)

 Load and use multiple repo-files ~